isaac-6/goldbach-gpu/README.md

 **Goldbach's conjecture** states that every even integer greater than 2 can be expressed as the sum of two prime numbers.
-First proposed in 1742, it remains one of the oldest unsolved problems in mathematics — verified computationally up to 4×10^18 but never formally proved.
+First proposed in 1742, it remains one of the oldest unsolved problems in mathematics.
+Verified computationally up to 4×10^18 but never formally proved.

 This project implements a GPU-accelerated verification engine using CUDA,